hubukinokaze/md-website/README.md

-# MdWebsite
+# My Website

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+This project was generated with Angular Cli 1.4.3.

+Welcome to my [website](jun-kawa.herokuapp.com) showcasing my projects laid out nice and neat using [Angular Material](https://material.angular.io/).

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

 ## Build